 I have been appointed to serve as the Senior Minister of Los Angeles First United Methodist Church.
 They have a committed legacy congregation: the Faithful Remnant.
 The have a long history of doing incredible work in the city to help those who were most in need.
 They have a revenue-generating parking lot which helps to fund their work (who ever heard of a new ministry that isn't panicking about money?!).
 They have hearts and hopes and a calling to be the church in radical ways.
 We are thinking of this as a 163 year-old new church start.
 I am thinking of this as an answer to prayer.

 This is just the beginning.
 The deep breath before it all begins.

 We all welcome your prayers.
-Me, for the work that is to come, for the people I’ve yet to meet, for the Gospel we try our best to share it and live it.
+Me, for the work that is to come, for the people I've yet to meet, for the Gospel we try our best to share it and live it.
 For my children, who through the blessed work of compromise, will not have to change schools in this transition, but they will still have a season of adjusting and re-learning.
-For Laguna Beach UMC, who is set to receive an amazing pastor, and I couldn’t be more excited for the future of all that is to come to this beloved congregation.
-For First UMC LA, who is going to live into the promise of resurrection.
+For Laguna Beach UMC, who is set to receive an amazing pastor, and I couldn't be more excited for the future of all that is to come to this beloved congregation.
+For Los Angeles First UMC, who will live into the promise of resurrection.